kukas/48Knobs/README.md

 DIY Arduino MIDI controller featuring 48 rotatory potentiometers (knobs).
 The values are sent out by MIDI CC signals through DIN-5 or USB port.
 The intended use is to control various software synthesizers but it can be used as a virtual mixer control or as an input device for custom software (for example [MAX/MSP](https://cycling74.com/products/max/) or [Processing](https://processing.org/) applications).

-My work on this project started before Bastl Instruments released their own [60Knobs](http://www.bastl-instruments.com/instruments/sixtyknobs/) controller but I included some of their ideas to my controller.
+My work on this project started before Bastl Instruments released their own [60Knobs](http://www.bastl-instruments.com/instruments/sixtyknobs/) controller but I incorporated some of their ideas into my design.

 ![48Knobs midi controller](pics/final.jpg)